Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 * Placeholder -> hydrated placeholder.
 If a read handle is used to read the contents of a placeholder file, GvFlt asks the provider for those contents and writes them into the file.
-* [Hydrated] placeholder -> dirty placeholder.
-If the metadata of a placeholer file is modified, it becomes dirty.
 * Any sort of placeholder -> full file.
 If the user writes to the file contents, it gets converted into a normal NTFS file.
 * Any state -> tombstone.
 If a file is deleted, GvFlt records a tombstone in its place.